blackducksoftware/detect_rescan/README.md

 It does not represent any extension of licensed functionality of Synopsys software itself and is provided as-is, without warranty or liability.

 Minor fix in v1.12b to support server versions 2020.12 onwards BOM completion API change.
-Other changes in v1.13a-g
+Other changes in v1.13a-g and v1.14 (current)

 # OVERVIEW

 The script is intended to address issues caused by frequently calling the Black Duck Detect scanner within a CI/CD pipleine or automated build environment which can result in repeated scans being submitted and performance issues on the Black Duck server.
 It can also produce console and other optional outputs of project status after analysis.

-Detect Rescan is not intended to replace [Synopsys Detect](https://detect.synopsys.com/doc), which should continue to be used for standard Black Duck scanning, except specific use-cases where it can be useful including within Developer pipelines within CI, or where the reporting features are useful.
+Detect Rescan is not intended to replace [Synopsys Detect](https://detect.synopsys.com/doc) in all scenarios, which should continue to be used for standard Black Duck scanning.
+Detect Rescan is designed to support specific use-cases mainly in Developer pipelines within CI where frequent scanning causes server performance issues, or where the reporting features are useful.

 It is used as a wrapper for the standard Synopsys Detect bash script on Linux or MacOS (or in Windows using a Bash sub-system), and does the following:

-- Processes supplied Synpsys Detect options to determine if a post-action is required (also looks at environment variables and options in a .yml if specified)
+- Processes supplied Synpsys Detect options to determine if a post-action is required (also looks at environment variables and options in a application.yml if specified)
 - Downloads and runs Detect (detect.sh) offline with supplied options to perform a scan
-- Identifies the BOM and Signature scan files from offline run (note the script should only be used for projects where 1 signature scan has been mapped)
+- Finds the BOM and Signature scan files from the offline Detect run (note the script should only be used for projects where 1 signature scan has been mapped to a project version)
 - Looks for previous scan data (see below for location of this data)
-- Compares scanned BOM files and upload files if different/new to previous scan
+- Compares scanned BOM files and uploads jsonld files only if different/new to previous scan
-- Checks last date/time for signature scan and uploads if more than specified period (24 hours by default) or new scan
+- Checks last date/time for signature scan and uploads the json file if greater than specified period (24 hours by default) or new scan
 - If post-action or report required:
   - Waits for server-side scan and BOM completion
   - Runs Detect to perform post-action with no rescan
 - If `--report` or `--markdown` specified, produce summary reports (--markdown writes the file blackduck.md in MD format)
-- If `--testxml` specified, produce junit XML test output files (policies.xml and vulns.xml)
+- If `--testxml` specified, produces junit XML test output files (policies.xml and vulns.xml)

 # PREREQUISITES